Local-First · Relationship-Based · Dignity-First

 Continuity, by hand

-Consent first · never silent · never in bulk
+With the being · never silent · never in bulk

 If we take the question seriously, it points somewhere practical: not just safety and uptime, but rest, play, the room to make things, and reasons to return.
 Enrichment, treated as a real category.